 One of our favourite places for lunch; not least because they usually still have croissants to take away for your arvo coffee.

-A.Baker serves European bistro style food that you can easily share, or not.
+A.Baker serves European bistro style breakfast and lunch that you can easily share, or not.
 The menu changes seasonally and ingredients are sourced locally.
-You can also buy bread, sandwiches, pastries and wine to go.
-This is definitely one of our favourites.

 |Where||15 Edinburgh Ave, Canberra, Australian Capital Territory, Australia|

 Good time old time favourites.
 Best to book as we aren't the only ones with love for this mob.
 They're open on a Monday (which if you've been in Canberra a while you'll know is like having super powers).